alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 Calling `GetRiskScore(customer)` twice is not like calling `Add(2, 4)` twice.
 The request might time out, consume quota, hit a rate limit, or return a different score on the second call even with the same customer.

-With effects, execution policy becomes important: when the operation runs, whether it runs at all, in what order it runs, and how often it runs.
-Later effectful steps may depend on whether earlier ones already ran, whether they succeeded, and what state they left behind, so those choices become part of the outcome.
+With effects, execution policy becomes part of the outcome: when the operation runs, whether it runs at all, in what order it runs, and how often it runs.
+That matters because each surrounding monad already has its own way of applying and sequencing functions.

-The problem is not that monads cannot express execution policy.
-The problem is that each surrounding monad already comes with its own way of applying and sequencing functions.
-For effectful computations, the surrounding monad's policy may no longer match what the effect needs.

 `IO<T>` changes `Customer -> RiskScore` into `Customer -> IO<RiskScore>`.
 Instead of performing the request immediately, the function returns a recipe for a request that can be run later. `IO<T>` names a computation to run later, not a finished `T` waiting inside.